giantswarm/releases/aws/v9.3.6/README.md

 # :zap: Giant Swarm Release v9.3.6 for AWS :zap:

+**If you are upgrading from 9.3.5, upgrading to this release will not roll your nodes.
+It will only update the apps.**

 This release updates managed apps to the latest releases.

 Below, you can find more details on components that were changed with this release.